Riding to Win: Reception

 is said and done, seems to be a most appropriate place for it.

 In April 1923 the censor insisted it be cut to 2,300 feet.

-Eventually Harrison obtained a release for the movie in under the title of Bound to Win in Sydney in 1923 and Brisbane in 1925.
+Eventually Harrison obtained a release for the movie under the title of Bound to Win in Sydney in 1923 and Brisbane in 1925.
 It is not known how well the film performed financially although a contemporary newspaper report claimed "large numbers of people visited" the Majestic Theatre to see the Brisbane premiere.

 Taylor died in a gunfight in 1927.